 Unrestricted net assets relate to the Foundation's program delivery and administrative activities and are available to address both the operating requirements and contingency needs of the Foundation.
-During the year, the internally restricted contingency reserve of \$500,000 was transferred to unrestricted net assets.
+During the year, the board approved a transfer of \$970,038 (2022 - \$500,000) to unrestricted net assets from the Sgiing.ala fund.